pflooky/data-caterer/README.md

 - Setting out the Plan -> Task -> Step model
 - How to process the data in batches
 - Data cleanup after run
+  - Save data into parquet files.
+Can read and delete when needed
+  - Have option to truncate/delete directly

 ## Resources